leslieDLcy/PyUncertainNumber/joss_paper/paper.md

 A comprehensive uncertainty framework for scientific computation involves a mathematical model, through which various input uncertainties are propagated to estimate the uncertainty of an unknown quantity of interest (QoI).
-Real world complex systems (physical or engineered) of industrial significance typically involves input parameters subject to uncertainties of various nature [@oberkampf:2004; @smith:2004].
-These input uncertainties often appear as mixed uncertainties.
-A common example is probability boxes (p-boxes), which effectively represent a set of distributions and thereby capture both aleatory and epistemic uncertainty within a single structure.
-More generally, mixed uncertainties may involve a mixture of parameters subject to variability (aleatory uncertainty, typically represented by probability distributions), or lack of knowledge (epistemic uncertainty, often represented by intervals), or combinations of these forms, such as p-boxes.
+Real-world complex systems (physical or engineered) of industrial significance typically involves input parameters subject to uncertainties of various nature [@oberkampf:2004; @smith:2004].
+These input uncertainties often appear as a mixture of parameters subject to variability (i.e. aleatory uncertainty, typically represented by probability distributions), or lack of knowledge (i.e. epistemic uncertainty, often represented by intervals), or a combination of both (i.e. mixed uncertainty, often represented by probability boxes (p-boxes)), which effectively represent a set of distributions and thereby capture both aleatory and epistemic uncertainty within a unified structure.

 Probability bounds analysis [@springer1979algebra; @williamson1990probabilistic; @ferson:2001] is one of the expressive frameworks proposed to manage uncertainties in an imprecise setting [@beer:2013].
-Software packages have been developed to facilitate the calculations of uncertain quantities, such as *interval arithmetic* [@marco_2022_6205624] and *probability arithmetic* [@gray:2021; @gray:2022].
-Collectively, they can be referred to as uncertainty arithmetic [@chen:2025], which provides a straightforward way to compute outcomes from algebraic expressions involving uncertain variables.
+Software packages have been developed to facilitate the calculations of uncertain quantities, such as *interval arithmetic* [@marco_2022_6205624] and *probabilistic arithmetic* [@gray:2021; @gray:2022].
+Collectively, they can be referred to as *uncertainty arithmetic* [@chen:2025], which provides a straightforward way to compute outcomes from algebraic expressions involving uncertain variables.

-While these uncertainty-representing objects have the potential to automatically compile non-deterministic subroutines via uncertain primitives, their use faces several challenges.
+While these uncertainty-representing frameworks have the potential to automatically compile non-deterministic subroutines via uncertain primitives, their use faces several challenges.
 A major one is that code accessibility[^1] of the simulation models or software (e.g. finite-element or computational-fluid-dynamics models) employed to describe the behavior of the system is often not guaranteed, rendering intrusive[^2] use of the above-mentioned uncertainty-representing frameworks infeasible.
 Often, these models are treated as black-box models in practice.
 Consequently, there is a critical need for software tools capable of performing mixed-uncertainty calculations on black-box models in real-world applications of computational engineering and physics.

 <!-- This would largely restrict the adoption of these tools  -->